 Cordyceps exhibit cytotoxic activity against several different kinds of tumour cells, an action that does not affect normal healthy cells (eds.
 Benzie, I.F.F., et al., 2010).
-The anti-tumour activity includes the following actions along with cytotoxicity; a selective inhibition of ribonucleic acid (RNA), apoptosis and immunopotentiation.
+The anti-tumour activity includes the following actions along with cytotoxicity; selective inhibition of ribonucleic acid (RNA), apoptosis and immunopotentiation.
 Cancer cells also express adenosine A3 receptors that cordycepin (a compound found in Cordyceps) binds to.
-A 2015 study from Japan found that mice who were given 15 mg/kg of Cordyceps a day for a 2 week period had a reduction in the size of their cancerous tumour by 36% compared to untreated mice (Nakamura, K., et al., 2015).
+A 2015 study from Japan found that mice who were given 15 mg/kg of Cordyceps a day for 2 weeks had a reduction in the size of their cancerous tumour by 36% compared to untreated mice (Nakamura, K., et al., 2015).

-Compounds in cordyceps have been shown to increase tumour necrosis factor – a (TNF-a) and interleukin-1 as well as increase the activity of natural killer cells in cultured rat Kupfer cells (Cassileth, B.R., et al., 2003).
+Compounds in cordyceps have been shown to increase tumour necrosis factor-a (TNF-a) and interleukin-1 as well as increase the activity of natural killer cells in cultured rat Kupfer cells (Cassileth, B.R., et al., 2003).
 Beta-glucans in cordyceps aid in reducing the size of tumours as well as stimulating lymphatic function, which aids in cleansing the body of toxins as well as providing cells with nourishment (Isokauppila, T., 2017).
 Cordyceps also possesses antimetastatic actions, inhibiting the platelet aggregation, a result of APP released from cancer cells.
 This leads to a reduction of the invasiveness of cancer cells via inhibiting the activity of several compounds (Nakamura, K., et al., 2015).

 Protective Effects of Kidneys

 Cordyceps have a positive protecting action on the cells of the kidneys.
-Its extract has been shown to be beneficial for the improvement and protection against renal failure, as well as improving metabolic disorders and supporting the regeneration of the functional unit of the kidneys (the nephron).
+Its extract is beneficial for the improvement and protection against renal failure, as well as improving metabolic disorders and supporting the regeneration of the functional unit of the kidneys (the nephron).
 It improves kidney function by stimulating renal blood flow, promoting the regeneration of renal tubules as well as preventing chronic renal fatigue (Nie, S., et al., 2018).
 It protects the kidneys via inhibiting mesangial cell proliferation as well as decreasing the incidence of infection of the kidneys, particularly in patients with renal transplants (eds.
 Benzie, I.F.F., et al., 2010).